MLB Report Card Grades for All 30 Teams Entering August

 After spending much of the season looking up at the Milwaukee Brewers, the Cubs have reclaimed first place by going 14-3 since the All-Star break.

-The Quintana trade boosted a shaky rotation and the swagger has apparently returned.
+The Quintana trade boosted a shaky rotation, and the swagger has apparently returned.

 "It's back," first baseman Anthony Rizzo said, per Gordon Wittenmyer of the Chicago Sun-Times.
 "All those good vibes, all those good juices that we've had for the last couple years are back."